beaverbuilder/documentation/beaver-themer/introduction/about-release.md

 ### Search added to Preview As section

 A search box now makes it easier to find the page/post or archive you'd like to preview.

-## :question: What's Still to Come For 1.5